-John Kantner, Dean, The Graduate School
+John Kantner, Interim Dean, The Graduate School

-Amanda Pascale, Director, The Graduate School
+Megan Kuehner, Director, The Graduate School

 Getting Admitted into UNF

-The Application Procedure We strongly encourage you to contact the graduate program director of the degree program in which you are interested.
+We strongly encourage you to contact the graduate program director of the degree program in which you are interested.

-- Complete the online application and the non-refundable application fee of $30 by the deadline posted for the semester you would like to begin your graduate studies.
+All graduate applicants must complete and submit an online application and pay the non-refundable application fee of $30 by the deadline posted for the applicable term.

 The Graduate School

 University of North Florida